Rocky IV: Post-production

 Rocky IV is one of the few sport movies that applies genuine sound effects from actual punches, bona fide training methods created by boxing consultants, and a bevy of other new special effects.
 The film is recognized as being ahead of its time in its demonstration of groundbreaking high-tech sporting equipment, some of which was experimental and 20 years from public use.
 In 2012, Olympians Michael Phelps and Ryan Lochte noted that the training sequences in Rocky IV inspired them to use a cabin similar to what the resourceful Balboa utilized in the film.

-Paulie's robot, a character that through the years has enjoyed a cult following of its own, was created by International Robotics Inc. in New York City.
+Paulie Pennino (Burt Young)'s robot, a character that through the years has enjoyed a cult following of its own, was created by International Robotics Inc. in New York City.
 The robot's initial voice was that of the company's CEO, Robert Doornick.
 The robot is identified by its engineers as "SICO" and is/was a member of the Screen Actors Guild.
 It toured with James Brown in the 1980s.
 The robot was written into the movie after it had been used to help treat Stallone's autistic son, Seargeoh.

 Music

 Soundtrack

 The musical score for Rocky IV was composed by Vince DiCola, who would later compose the music for The Transformers: The Movie.
-Rocky IV is the only film in the series not to feature original music by Bill Conti, who was replaced by DiCola; however, it does feature arrangements of themes composed by Conti from previous films in the series, such as "The Final Bell".
+Rocky IV is the only film in the series prior to Creed not to feature original music by Bill Conti; however, it does feature arrangements of themes composed by Conti from previous films in the series, such as "The Final Bell".
 Conti, who was too busy with the first two Karate Kid films at the time, would return for Rocky V and Rocky Balboa.
 Conti's famous piece of music from the Rocky series, "Gonna Fly Now", does not appear at all in Rocky IV (the first time in the series this happened), though a few bars of it are incorporated into DiCola's training montage instrumental.

-Songs from the movie included "Living in America", by James Brown, and also music by John Cafferty ("Heart's on Fire", featuring Vince DiCola), Survivor, Kenny Loggins, and Robert Tepper.
-Four of these songs became U.S. chart hits, two of which reached the Top Five.
+Songs from the movie include "Living in America" by James Brown, as well as music by John Cafferty ("Heart's on Fire", featuring Vince DiCola), Survivor ("Burning Heart"), Kenny Loggins, and Robert Tepper.
+Four of these songs became U.S. chart hits, two of which reached the top five of the Billboard Hot 100.
 Go West wrote "One Way Street" for the movie by request of Sylvester Stallone.
 Europe's hit "The Final Countdown", written earlier in the decade by lead singer Joey Tempest, is often incorrectly stated as being featured in the film due to its similarity to DiCola's "Training Montage."
 However, Europe's track was not released as a single until late 1986, after Rocky IV's release.

-According to singer Peter Cetera, he originally wrote his best-selling solo single "Glory of Love" as the end title for this film, but was passed over by United Artists, and instead used the theme for The Karate Kid Part II.
+According to singer Peter Cetera, he originally wrote his best-selling solo single "Glory of Love" as the end title for this film, but was passed over by United Artists, and was instead subsequently used as the theme for The Karate Kid Part II.